An Avenue to Solve Personal Problems for Employees

 Similarly, if an employee needs help with eldercare or other services for a loved one, the EAP will help identify and make contact with needed resources, but will also provide education and support for the employee in managing these challenging life transitions.

-Employee Assistance Programs also partner with employers to help employees achieve wellness goals, such as losing weight, quitting smoking, exercising more, and better managing stress.
+Employee Assistance Programs also partner with employers to help employees achieve wellness goals, such as losing weight, exercising more, and better managing stress.
 Counselors can help employees set realistic goals and provide support to reach them.

 Successful workplaces recognize that employees need assistance and resources to manage the challenges they face at work and at home.
 Employee Assistance professionals are experts in helping employees achieve work-life balance.
 Partnering with an EAP provides a valuable return on investment to both the bottom line of the business and in employees’ health and wellbeing, which are high priorities in today’s workplace.